The Gambler (2014 film): Plot

 Jim convinces Roberta to give him enough to pay off his debts, expressing no gratitude, then gambles it all away in a casino with Amy.
-Baraka kidnaps Jim, has him tied-up and tortured, confronting him with an ultimatum—convince Lamar to win his college basketball semi-final by a margin of 7 points or less, or he will kill Amy.
+Neville kidnaps Jim, has him tied up and tortured, confronting him with an ultimatum—convince Lamar to win his college basketball semifinal by seven points or less, or he will kill Amy.

-Jim goes to Frank, who advises him to change his version of a "fuck you" attitude towards life by getting enough money to build a safe house and make reliable low yield investments, for protection against his severe gambling losses.
-Frank lends him $260,000 to pay his debt to Lee, but also threatens to kill everyone in Jim's personal life if he is not repaid.
+Jim goes to Frank, who advises him to change his version of a "fuck you" attitude towards life by getting enough money to build a safe house and make reliable low yield investments for protection against his severe gambling losses.
+Frank lends him $260,000 to pay his debt to Lee but also threatens to kill everyone in Jim's personal life if he is not repaid.
 Lee's men assault Jim when he comes to ask Lee to stake him $150,000, saying the only way he can pay the full $410,000 debt to Lee and Frank is to gamble and win.

-He uses the $150,000 to bribe Lamar into doing the basketball point-shaving scheme.
-Jim sends Dexter to Las Vegas to bet on the game with the $260,000 he got from Frank.
-Lamar succeeds, so Jim uses his winnings to pay his debt to Baraka, denying he knows anything about the large bet made in Vegas.
+Jim uses the $150,000 to bribe Lamar into doing the point shaving.
+He sends Dexter to Las Vegas to bet on the game with the $260,000 he got from Frank.
+Lamar succeeds, so Jim uses his winnings to pay his debt to Neville, denying he knows anything about the large bet made in Vegas.
 Jim then convinces both Lee and Frank to meet him in a neutral gambling den, where he wagers enough money to pay both men off—if he wins—on a single roulette spin.
-Successful, he leaves the money at the club for Lee and Frank.
-The payment to Frank is more than he owed; Frank finds Jim and offers to give back the “cream” but, to Frank's amusement, Jim responds “Fuck you”.
+Successful, he leaves the money at the club for Lee and Frank saying, "I am not a gambler."

+The payment to Frank is more than he owed; Frank finds Jim and offers to give back the "cream", but to Frank's amusement, Jim responds "Fuck you."
 On an apparent adrenaline rush, Jim runs miles through the city to arrive at Amy's apartment; he is broke, but free from debt.